The Tuition Bill Is Here! Now What Do I Do?

 There are some things you can just count on in life.
 The sun will always rise in the east and set in the west.
 And college tuition bills will always arrive like clockwork.

-You can pretty much count on your bill for the fall semester to come in July and your spring one in December.
-Talk about a holiday reality check!
+You can pretty much count on your bill for the fall semester to arrive in July and your bill for the spring semester to come in December.

-And even though you know those bills are coming, actually seeing them and your cost of college can be very anxiety-provoking, especially when you’re not quite sure how you will pay them.
+And even though you know those bills are coming, actually seeing the cost of college can be very anxiety-provoking, especially when you’re not quite sure how you will pay them.

 Worry not, we have some helpful advice.
 It starts with taking a deep breath, so you can think clearly about ways you can pay for school.
 Here are some suggestions:

-• Apply for scholarships.
+- Apply for scholarships.
 Scholarships and grants are out there.
 Check out these tips for finding them.
-Make sure you apply for as many as you can.
-At Brazos, we have a scholarship for students.
-But there are lots of other scholarship sites.
-Remember to check throughout the year.
-Like the Murray Watson, Jr. scholarship at Brazos, many scholarships have a monthly drawing, so you should always be on the lookout for free money.
+At Brazos, we have a a few scholarship opportunities for students, and there are a lot of websites out there that can help you find scholarship opportunities as well!
+Like our Murray Watson, Jr. scholarship and the No Essay Scholarship, many scholarships have a monthly drawing, so you should always be on the lookout for free money.

-• Get a private loan.
-Still need help filling the gap where your savings leave off?
-Look into a private loan for students and parents.
-Better yet, consider a private loan from a non-profit lender like say, us.
+- Get a private loan.
+If you’ve exhausted all forms of federal aid, including federal loans and still need help filling the gap, look into a private loans for students and parents.
+(Better yet, consider a private loan from a non-profit lender like Brazos!)

 Get BIG Savings to Help to Pay That Tuition Bill – At Brazos